The 9 Best Stretches to Stay in Shape

-- Side stretch: Sitting down with your legs crossed, lift one arm towards the opposite side of your body while you turn your upper body the same direction as your arm.
+- Side stretch: Sitting down with your legs crossed, lift one arm towards the opposite side of your body while you turn your upper body in the same direction as your arm.
 Put your other hand on your waist to get some support.
 Your head should lean toward this shoulder.
 Keep your shoulders low.

-- Back stretch: Fold a mat on the floor in front of you.
+- Backstretch: Fold a mat on the floor in front of you.
 Sit on your heels and stretch your arms toward the mat and keep your head between your arms.
 Hold the position for a few seconds and you will feel the stretch in your back.

 - Dorsal extension: Laying down face up, put your back on a folded mat.
-Put your hands on your head and lean backwards, arching your back while you support your head on the floor.
+Put your hands on your head and lean backward, arching your back while you support your head on the floor.

 - Neck stretch: Sitting on the floor with your legs crossed, weave your fingers above your head and, keeping your chin and chest apart, lower your head forward, stretching the back part of your neck.

 - Quadriceps stretch: Sitting down, bend one leg forwards so that it forms a right angle.
-Put the other leg backwards and bend it on a mat or pillow.
+Put the other leg backward and bend it on a mat or pillow.
 Take the foot from the leg in back and try to gently bring it towards your gluteal.
 You will the stretch without any tension.

 - Side neck stretch: Sitting on your sitting bones with your legs crossed, put a hand on the opposite ear and move your head towards one side.
 Hold this position until you feel that you have stretched your neck and then do the same exercise towards the other side.